Woodland which has been in continuous existence since 1600 (1750 in Scotland).

 Sites where all trees have been felled at once.
 In non-clearfell areas, only some trees are felled at any one time.

-A sampling technique where the entire population is divided into groups, or clusters, and a random sample of these clusters is selected.
+A sampling technique where the entire population is divided into groups, or clusters, and a random sample of these clusters are selected.
 All (or a selection of) observations in the selected clusters are included in the sample.
 Cluster sampling is often used when a random sample would produce a list of subjects so widely scattered that surveying them would prove to be far too expensive.

 An estimated range of values that is likely to include an unknown population parameter (i.e. a fixed value for the population as a whole).
 The confidence interval around an estimate is derived from the sample data, and is used to indicate the reliability of the estimate.